wyne-ybanez/axios-open-weather-api/README.md

 - npm install axios
 - npm run start

 Ensure your terminal is open.
 Submit a valid latitude and longitude.
-Check your terminal for results.
+Check your terminal for results